-Yellowstone Forever Field Educators will provide transportation, meals, and equipment for the day, take you to the best northern range wildlife viewing areas, and enhance your experience with stories and science behind Yellowstone.
+Yellowstone Forever Field Educators will provide transportation, meal service, and optics for the day, and take you to the best northern range wildlife viewing areas.
 The morning will be spent wildlife watching, as winter is a prime time for some of Yellowstone's most charismatic megafauna like wolves.
-Weather dependent, in the afternoon, you'll head out for either a hike or snowshoe trek along one of the park's many northern trails.
-Throughout the day, Yellowstone Forever Field Educators will incorporate the Junior Ranger program and other activities for the whole family to enjoy.
+In the afternoon, you'll head out for a cross-country skiing trek, along one of the park's many northern ski trails.